tormjens/Meet-My-Team/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed Bug that did not update the version

 = 1.1.1 =
-* Fixed bug that did not include the css and js
+* Fixed Bug that doesn't include js and css

 = 1.1 =
 * New Features: More shortcodes are now available!